jenysyaaa/CRUSD/README.md

 # CRUST

-Comprehensive Registration Utility for the Server of [Theseus](https://theseus.su/)
+Comprehensive Registration Utility for the Server of Dust

 ## Features